fragcolor-xyz/shards/docs/docs/learn/shards/primer/coding-with-shards.md

     )
     ```

-The square brackets `[]` is where you can define parameters.
+The square brackets `[]` are where you can define parameters.
 For example:

 === "Code"